-PROJECT E.4.a: M PROJECT E.4.a: Multi-year tuna tagging study THEME: Life-history studies for scientific support of management GOAL: E. Life histo ory, behavior, and stock structure of tropical tunas TARGET: E.4.
-Initi ate a multi-year tagging program for tropical tunas EXECUTION : Biolo ogy and Ecosystem Program Objectives Obtain data that will contribute to, and reduce uncertainty in, EPO tuna stock assessments, particularly for skipjack tuna; Obtain information on the rates of movement, dispersion, and mixing of skipjack, yellowfin, and bigeye tunas in the EPO, and between this region and other adjacent regions of the Pacific basin; and Obtain estimates of sex-specific growth, mortality, abundance, selectivity, and exploitation rates for those species of tuna in the EPO This project is described in detail in Appendix 2 of Document CAF-05-04 , prepared for the meeting of the Committee on Administration and Finance in July 2017 Duration 3 years (2019-2021)
+PROJECT E.4.a: M PROJECT E.4.a: Multi-year tuna tagging study THEME: Life-histo THEME: Life-history studies for scientific support of management GOAL: E. Life histo ory, behavior, and stock structure of tropical tunas TARGET: E.4.
+Initia ate a multi-year tagging program for tropical tunas EXECUTION : Biolo EXECUTION : Biology and Ecosystem Program Objectives Obtain data that will contribute to, and reduce uncertainty in, EPO tuna stock assessments, particularly for skipjack tuna; Obtain information on the rates of movement, dispersion, and mixing of skipjack, yellowfin, and bigeye tunas in the EPO, and between this region and other adjacent regions of the Pacific basin; and Obtain estimates of sex-specific growth, mortality, abundance, selectivity, and exploitation rates for those species of tuna in the EPO This project is described in detail in Appendix 2 of Document CAF-05-04, prepared for the meeting of the Committee on Administration and Finance in July 2017 Duration 4 years (2019-2022)